The Online Identity Verification Process

 One of our most important responsibilities is protecting your investment and personal information.
 Social Security takes this responsibility very seriously, and we have a robust cybersecurity program in place to help us succeed.
 Our security process follows federal guidelines that includes additional security measures so we can be sure that you are who you say you are when you conduct online business with us.

-To protect the privacy of your identity and your Social Security Statement information, we are using a new identity verification process.
+To protect the privacy of your identity and your information, we use an identity verification process.